This Approach to Church?

 communion meal.
 It is in these areas that most people would find a significant

-difference between our home church and institutional, corporation-style churches
+difference between the specific type of home church advocated here in contrast to institutional, corporation-style churches

 (or even some other home churches).
 (For the sake of time, we’ll defer to our